mattmakai/fullstackpython.com/source/content/pages/monitoring.rst

 such as Graphite.

 `Graphite <https://graphite.readthedocs.org/en/latest/overview.html>`_ stores
-time-series data and displays them in graphs through a web application.
+time-series data and displays them in graphs through a Django web application.

+`Sensu <http://sensuapp.org/>`_ is an open source monitoring framework written in Ruby but applicable to any programming language web application.

 Monitoring Resources